-We really appreciate the forecasts specific to our areas of operation and, when freezing conditions or a hurricane is imminent, we find these specific forecasts very useful to make our plans and consider the need for site closure or schedule adjustments.Steve Moskowitz
+We really appreciate the forecasts specific to our areas of operation—when freezing conditions or a hurricane are imminent, we find these forecasts very useful in making our plans, considering the need for site closure or scheduling adjustments.Steve Moskowitz

 Manage risk of sea ice and icebergs